63 Notable alumni of

 -

-Donald Leon Blankenship is an American business executive and political candidate.
-He was chairman and CEO of the Massey Energy Company—the sixth-largest coal company (by 2008 production) in the United States—from 2000 until an explosion at one of his coal mines (Upper Big Branch Mine) in 2010, costing him his position.
+Donald Leon Blankenship is an American businessman.
+He was chairman and CEO of the Massey Energy Company—the sixth-largest coal company (by 2008 production) in the United States—from 2000 until 2010 when an explosion at Massey's Upper Big Branch Mine resulted in the death of 29 workers.
+He served one year in prison for conspiring to violate federal mine safety standards.

 -